Eggshell is a biodegradable item that you can collect from kitchen scraps and use it throughout the garden to add nutrients for plants.

 Use eggshells to prevent slug on the hosta.
 When you see hosta plants start growing new shoots in the spring after winter dormant, spread some crushed eggshells around the hosta crown on the soil surface.

 I do this regularly every spring and top it up during summer, and I have never gotten any slugs on hosta.
-But hail storms cause more damages, creating holes all over hosta leaves during summer.
+But hail storms cause more damage, creating holes all over hosta leaves during summer.

 My understanding is that crushed eggshell has a sharp edge that slugs didn’t like.
 I tried other methods of getting rid of slug, but the eggshells work like a charm for my hosta plant.